steadybit/extension-kafka/README.md

 ## Register the extension

 Make sure to register the extension on the Steadybit platform.
 Please refer to the [documentation](https://docs.steadybit.com/integrate-with-steadybit/extensions/extension-installation) for more information.

-## FAQ

-### The extension-grafana is unauthorized to fetch data from grafana (status code 401)

-Do you provide the service account token to the extension ?
-Does the token still exists on Grafana ?

-_warning: If you want the service account token to survive a Grafana pod deletion or restart, you need to [persist the Grafana data in a DB](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#database)._